manikandaraj-T-N/Login/README.md

 #### Reset Successfully

-##### After giving new password, click on Reset password and  it will shows alert as Password reset successfuly
+##### After giving new password, click on Reset and  it will shows alert as Password reset successfuly

 ![Login-resetsuccessfull](https://user-images.githubusercontent.com/93505267/234458852-24ec6948-a293-4b56-9b60-64c4b0532122.png)